durbin-164/UdaConnect/README.md

 * GUI users will find [pgAdmin](https://www.pgadmin.org/) to be a popular open-source solution.

 ## Architecture Diagrams
-Your architecture diagram should focus on the services and how they talk to one another.
-For our project, we want the diagram in a `.png` format.
-Some popular free software and tools to create architecture diagrams:
 1. [Lucidchart](https://www.lucidchart.com/pages/)
 2. [Google Docs](docs.google.com) Drawings (In a Google Doc, _Insert_ - _Drawing_ - _+ New_)
 3. [Diagrams.net](https://app.diagrams.net/)